mediamonks/transition-component/docs/guide/muban/README.md

 ```

 ::: warning
-You loose the transition events when you use the scroll transition hook.
+You lose the transition events when you use the scroll transition hook.
 :::

 ### Triggering transitions